sealchain-project/sealchain/cluster/README.md

 For instance, one could switch off the edge node by doing:

 ```
-$> stack exec -- cardano-sl-cluster-demo --edges 0
+$> stack exec -- sealchain-cluster-demo --edges 0
 ```

 ## Known Issues

-The current logging implementation of _cardano-sl_ heavily relies on a global mutable state stored in a shared `MVar`.
-Since every node in `cardano-sl-cluster-demo` is spawned from a common parent thread, they all eventually end up sharing the same logging state.
+The current logging implementation of _sealchain_ heavily relies on a global mutable state stored in a shared `MVar`.
+Since every node in `sealchain-cluster-demo` is spawned from a common parent thread, they all eventually end up sharing the same logging state.

 This result in a non-friendly behavior where, every logging handler get replaced by the one